Salome Chachua: Georgia

 Between 2012 and 2018, Chachua appeared as a professional dancer on seven non-consecutive seasons of the Georgian version of Dancing with the Stars, reaching the final with her celebrity partners three separate times.

 Ireland

 On 22 December 2021, Chachua was announced as one of the new professionals to join the fifth series of the Irish version of Dancing with the Stars.
 Her partner was rugby union player, Jordan Conroy.
 Chachua and Conroy performed for the first time on the second week of the show scoring one of the highest scores of the week.
-They reached the finals, finishing as runners-up behind Nina Carberry and Pasquale La Rocca, alongside Ellen Keane and Stephen Vincent and Erica-Cody and Denys Samson.
+They reached the finals, finishing as joint runners-up behind Nina Carberry and Pasquale La Rocca.

 Chachua returned for the sixth series in 2023, partnered with former Dublin GAA footballer, Paul Brogan.
 They were the third couple to be eliminated from the competition.

+Chachua returned for the seventh series in 2024, partnered with Wild Youth singer, David Whelan.
+They reached the final finishing as joint runners-up behind Jason Smyth & Karen Byrne.

+Chachua returned for the eighth series in 2025, partnered with Mrs. Brown's Boys actor, Danny O'Carroll.